 There was then a heart in mouth moment for visiting keeper Mitch Walker and sub Bobby-Joe Taylor.

-Walker then spilled Tyler Frost’s low drive, however collected the ball at the second attempt.
+Walker then spilt Tyler Frost’s low drive, however, collected the ball at the second attempt.

 Boss Hessenthaler made one change to the side that started in the home match against Bromley last week.
 McNamara started in place of the suspended Bedsente Gomis.